 When deciding how to populate your farm with goats, it’s important to consider does, bucks and wethers.
 You’ll also want to think about having enough space and the means to care for them.
 In general, wethers are easier to care for than bucks.

-Most people who keep goats will wether their goats at a young age for them not to deal with unwieldy bucks.
+Most people who keep goats will castrate their male goats at a young age for them not to deal with unwieldy bucks or accidental breedings.

 Depending on how many goats you plan to keep, there usually isn’t a reason to have more than one or two bucks.

 What is a wether goat if not a great pet?
-Wethered goats are friendly, fun to have around, and useful for a variety of tasks.
+Wethered goats can be friendly and fun to have around, and useful for a variety of tasks.

-Plus, a wether goat will be super affectionate.
-It will also likely live longer than a buck.
+Plus, a wether goat will likely live longer than a buck.

 This practice is prevalent in the goat industry.
-When you do it properly at the right right, it’s acceptable to wether male goats.
+When you do it properly at the right time, it is more than acceptable to castrate male goats.

 Related: